cucumber/cucumber-java-skeleton/README.md

 ### Run a subset of Features or Scenarios

-Specify a particular scenario by *line* (and use the pretty format)
+Specify a particular scenario by *line* (and use the pretty plugin, which prints the scenario back)

     -Dcucumber.options="classpath:skeleton/belly.feature:4 --plugin pretty"